ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

   sigmaProp(HEIGHT > freezeDeadline) && ownerPk
 }
 ```
+In short, a box (and therefore the funds within the box) are locked under a contract (or script) on the Ergo blockchain.
+In order for the box to be spent, the contract must evaluate to true.
+Thus the individual who wishes to spend the box must ensure that the contract evaluates to true based off of the encoded logic within it.

-This contract checks the following conditions to allow spending of the box:
+Our Freezer contract above checks that the following conditions before allowing the box to be spent:
-1) current block number in Ergo blockchain (aka blockchain HEIGHT) should be
+1) The current block number of the Ergo blockchain (aka blockchain HEIGHT) is
-greater than the given deadline
+greater than the specified deadline
-2) the spending transaction should be signed by the owner of the secret key
+2) The spending transaction must be signed by the owner of the secret key
 corresponding to the ownerPk public key.

-The first condition effectively forbids spending of the box before the Ergo
+The first condition forbids anyone from spending the box before the Ergo
-blockchain grows to the given height (thus delaying possibility to spend it).
-Because each new block is mined every 2 minutes on average, using the current
+blockchain grows to the given height.
+Because new blocks on the blockchain are mined approximately every 2 minutes on average, using the current
-blockchain height it is easy to compute 1 day, 1 week, 1 month or any other
-delays (i.e. 30 * 24 * 7 blocks per week).
-The funds become frozen in the box
+blockchain height it is easy to define any duration of delay we wish such as 1 day, 1 week, or 1 month. *(i.e. (60/2) * 24 * 7 = 5040, which is the # of blocks per week)*.

-for some time.
-If you want to protect spending of your own Ergs even from
-yourself (for whatever reason :) you can use this Ergo contract and the FreezeCoin
-we are going to develop in this post.
+We will now be going in depth on how we can take this Freezer Contract and integrate it with the Apkit library in order to create the FreezeCoin console application so that anyone and everyone can choose to freeze their coins if they so wish.
+(Granted, this contract/dApp is not actually useful, however it is an effective simple example for displaying how this technology stack works so that you yourself can build useful dApps down the line.)

-## 1. Develop Ergo Applications in Java
+## 1. Java Ergo App Development

-Appkit aims to provide a set of Java interfaces which can be used idiomatically
+Appkit aims to provide a set of interfaces which can be used idiomatically
 in Java.
-If you use Java, you will feel right at home using Appkit.
+You will feel right at home using Appkit if you are a Java veteran.

 Please follow the [setup
 instructions](https://github.com/aslesarenko/ergo-appkit#setup) for GraalVM and
-Appkit if you want to reproduce the examples below.
+Appkit if you wish to reproduce the examples below.

-To use Appkit in our Java implementation of FreezeCoin we configure the
+To use Appkit in our Java implementation of FreezeCoin we must add the
-following dependency in [gradle
+following dependency in the [gradle
 file](https://github.com/aslesarenko/ergo-appkit-examples/blob/master/java-examples/build.gradle.kts)

 ```kotlin